wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 ^^^^^^^^^^^^^
 **General information**

-Display advanced informations of an agent and permit to login/logoff, add/remove to a queue, and pause/unpause.
+Display advanced informations of an agent and enable to login/logoff, add/remove to a queue, and pause/unpause.

 .. figure:: images/agent_details.png

    Agent Details

-1. This is the status information on agent
+1. This is the status information of agent
 2. Button to login/logoff agent
 3. Supervision button of the Xlet "Calls of a queue"
-4. Pause/Unpause button to the queue of the field
+4. Pause/Unpause button for given queue
-5. Add/Remove agent to the queue
+5. Add/Remove agent for given queue
-6. Pause/Unpause button to the queue of the field

-Difference between 4 and 6:
-You can't add/remove this agent to queue1 because there is hard linked in configuration
+You can't add/remove this agent to queue1/queue6 because there is hard linked in configuration (WEBI)

 Link XiVO Client presence to agent presence
 ===========================================